ndeadly/MissionControl/README.md

 * Controllers that haven't had their hardware ID whitelisted for identification will not be recognised as connected.
 This can include some official Switch controllers.
 They will however still pair with the console and store their details to the database.
 If you encounter such a controller, please create an issue requesting support.
 * Wii(U) controllers can take a while to pair with the console.
 For some reason they are only detected at the end of a device discovery cycle.
 Be patient and re-press the sync button on the controller if neccessary.
 * Xbox One button layout was changed at some point in a firmware update.
 Please ensure your controller firmware is up to date if you have issues with incorrect button mappings.
+* Games with motion controls experience a drift on non-switch controllers when motion controls are enabled.
+I will fix this in a future release.
+For now most games should allow you to disable motion controls as a workaround.

 ### Credits
 * [__switchbrew__](https://switchbrew.org/wiki/Main_Page) for the extensive documention of the Switch OS.